 Let’s face it, sharing the news of your engagement at work is super exciting – in fact, you’re bound to spend a fair bit of time graciously accepting congratulations from your colleagues and of course flashing that sparkly ring about the place!
-Having said that, one of the common dilemmas facing many modern couples is how to deal with inviting colleagues to your big day.
+Having said that, one of the common dilemmas facing many modern couples when planning their wedding is how to deal with inviting colleagues to your big day.
 Here are our top tips to make sure you navigate this scenario smoothly!

 - The first thing to say is that it’s YOUR big day, and YOU get to choose who should be on the guest list.
 According to Brides magazine, the average cost of a UK wedding is now well over £24,000 so inviting a significant number of colleagues could really do some damage to the bank account.
 In the first instance, consider the culture at your office – how traditional/formal is it?
 In many professional environments, it’s the norm to invite your manager but this does, of course, depend on your relationship with them!
 Have a chat with married colleagues and determine what has happened in the past to help you make an informed decision.

 - The next thing to consider is the size of your organisation.
 If you work in a huge company, it is much easier to invite selected guests only as most people will understand that weddings are costly and your budget isn’t endless.
 If you are in a smaller business, this still doesn’t mean you need to invite everybody – if you only want to handpick a few of your closest co-workers, simply saying that your venue caps the number of guests you can invite will help you save face with uninvited colleagues.